jordanhong/pca9685-c/README.md

     - Current restart is implemented by manually writing 0s.
 Confirm whether this works, and necessity to use designated pins for global control.
     - (Potential) Support configuration of different delays from UI.

+July 20
+- Added define statement for LUT (PCA programmable address)
+- TODO: Add PCA_full_ON (100%) case

+July 21
+- Added FULL on case and  verified with proxy